datkk06/OpenStack-Tutorial/Content/multiple_cinder.md

 Install a Storage node and connect the Storage node with Controller node and Compute nodes using an isolate Storage network.
 In this example, the storage network is 192.168.2.0/24, the Management network is 10.10.10.0/24 and the Tenant network is 192.168.1.0/24.

-Install the LVM package and create the volume group
+On the Storage node, install the LVM package and create the volume group
 ```
 # yum install -y lvm2
 # pvcreate /dev/sdb